Armored Heart: L'Odeur de l'Amour

 by TheOldGuard

 Mischief sighed as they made their way down the winding path of the sharecropper farms south of Astoria for the fifth time that week.
-This time of year, the fields were green, irrigated by the Torine which was still high from snowmelt, banks lined with massive windmills that were waiting for that water to drop, and their time to shine.
+This time of year, the fields were green, irrigated by the Torine which was still high from snowmelt, and massive windmills were waiting for that water to drop, and their time to shine.

 They followed the trail along the farmland, careful to avoid the prickly blackberry bushes that encroached on it, and thought about how much better Seeker would have been for this job.
-She had a gift for finding things -or in this case, people—that concerned Ishi, and Mischief very much did not.
+She had a gift for finding things – or in this case, people – that concerned Ishara, and Mischief very much did not.
 Five times they’d checked this shack, and five times they’d gone elsewhere to look for them.

-First, to the local landlord’s records to confirm that they had indeed settled here.
+First, the local landlord’s records that they had indeed settled here.
 They had.

-Then, to the local shrine to Arkay, to ask the priest tending it if they had been there to visit their son-in-law’s grave.
+Then, the local shrine to Tenebor, to ask the priest tending it if they had been there to visit their son-in-law’s grave.
 They’d done that, too.

 They’d also checked the university, perhaps they’d gone there to find Lanri.
 Again, Mischief had been right to check.
-And again, from the president himself down to the unenthusiastic artisans repairing a fountain, nobody had been able to tell them where these two might be, right now.
+And again, from the president himself down to the depressed elf scrubbing the floors, nobody had been able to tell them where these two might be, right now.

 The last place they’d thought to check was the mercenary company that had provided guards for Lanri’s travels.
 There, they had been told that the parents had just left, and were probably heading home.